 The following airlines provide scheduled services to/from Tonga

-- Air New Zealand – service to Auckland
+- Air New Zealand – flies to/from Auckland

-- Talofa Airways – services to Apia, Pago Pago
+- Talofa Airways – flies to/from Apia–Faleolo, Pago Pago

 There is no public transport to/ from the airport, but hotels can arrange shuttle services (TOP$30) and taxis are available.